Prefer a video walkthrough? See our migration screencast.

-- Drafts 4 will open.
+- The new version of Drafts will open.
 It will recognize the export file and offer to import the drafts it contains.
-If you accept, all the drafts will be added to the Drafts 4 database.
+If you accept, all the drafts will be added to the Drafts database.

 Drafts imported will maintain their locations.
-Inbox drafts will still be in the inbox, archived drafts in the archive – and "pinned" drafts will be marked "flagged" in Drafts 4.
+Inbox drafts will still be in the inbox, archived drafts in the archive – and "pinned" drafts will be marked "flagged" in the newer version Drafts.